When is Doctor Who series 13's release date? Cast, plot and pictures

 “We are already planning the stories,” Chibnall said.
 “You’ll realize there are some stories we’re already setting in train for next series.
 We have very big, ambitious plans for our third series together.”

-Meanwhile, certain revelations in the season 12 finale episode The Timeless Children – namely that the Doctor was a being from another dimension who was harvested by the Time Lords for regeneration, and subsequently lived countless lifetimes that were later removed from her mind – are likely to be picked up in season 13 itself.
+And of course, certain revelations in the season 12 finale episode The Timeless Children – namely that the Doctor was a being from another dimension who was harvested by the Time Lords for regeneration, and subsequently lived countless lifetimes that were later removed from her mind – are likely to be picked up in season 13 itself, especially after the Doctor mentions these issues again in 2021 festive special Revolution of the Daleks.

-It also seems likely that we’ll see more from the “new” incarnation of the Doctor (Jo Martin) introduced in series 12 episode Fugitive of the Judoon, alongside Barrowman’s Captain Jack if he makes another comeback.
+As noted, it also seems likely that we’ll see more from the “new” incarnation of the Doctor (Jo Martin) introduced in series 12 episode Fugitive of the Judoon and who we’d expect to cross paths with Whittaker once again before the latter leaves the series behind.

 And on a smaller note, Mandip Gill has suggested the series will also see Yaz continuing to deal with her former mental health issues.